 The rent payable for each leased property is increased annually, either by a fixed percentage or by the CPI, except when a property is due for a market review.
-Market reviews occur for most of the Trust's Bunnings Warehouses every five years from the commencement date of the lease.
+Market reviews occur for most of the Trust's Bunnings Warehouses every five years from the date of the commencement of the lease.
 The market rental is determined according to generally accepted rent review criteria, based on rents paid at comparable properties in the market.